Gojkira/delete-unused-thumbnails/README.md

 # Delete Unused Thumbnails
 Deletes thumbnails for files that have either been deleted or moved.
 This script also deletes thumbnails for files stored on unmounted volumes/drives.
-Works for Linux operating systems and primarily tested on Linux with GTK thumbnails but also compatible with KDE.
+Works for Linux operating systems and primarily tested with GTK thumbnails but also compatible with KDE.

 # Dependencies
 exiftool